jeftegoes/AwsOverview/Analytics/Amazon Redshift.md

 - **Redshift has "Multi-AZ" mode for some clusters.**
 - Snapshots are point-in-time backups of a cluster, stored internally in [Amazon S3](/Storage/Amazon%20S3.md).
 - Snapshots are incremental (only what has changed is saved).
-- You can restore a snapshot into a **new cluster**.
+- We can restore a snapshot into a **new cluster**.
 - Automated: every 8 hours, every 5 GB, or on a schedule.
 Set retention between 1 to 35 days.
-- Manual: snapshot is retained until you delete it.
+- **Manual:** Snapshot is retained until we delete it.
-- **You can configure Amazon Redshift to automatically copy snapshots (automated or manual) of a cluster to another AWS Region.**
+- **We can configure Amazon Redshift to automatically copy snapshots (automated or manual) of a cluster to another AWS Region.**

 # 4. Spectrum